 - Understanding of basic child and adolescent development principles.

-- Involving and empowering youth and families.
+- Involve and empower youth and families.

-Additional qualifications of successful candidates:
+Additional qualifications of successful candidates

 - Effective at building relationships of trust and respect with at-risk youth and families, schools, and various community stakeholders.

 - Excellent communication skills.

 - Proactive – able to anticipate arising needs and take ownership over activities.